fkemps/FortiPoC-Toolkit-for-GCP/README.md

  Enter amount of FortiPoC's : 8
  Enter start of numbered range : 8

-Okay to globalaccesslist fpoc-fk-test-008 till fpoc-fk-test-015 in region europe-west4-a.   y/n? y
+Okay to globalaccesslist fpoc-fk-test-008 till fpoc-fk-test-015, Project=dummy, region=europe-west4-a.   y/n? y
 ==> Lets go...using Owner=fkemps or Group=demo, Zone=europe-west4-a, Product=test, Action=globalaccesslist

 Listing firewall rules of all instances